gallery exhibitions

 Oakhurst Galleries

 Step into the captivating narrative of the Ball family and their legacy in this original exhibition exploring Muncie’s most famous family.
-Through family photographs, the exhibition will trace the Ball family’s path from Buffalo, New York to their remarkable impact on the East Central Indiana region that continues to this day.
+Through family photographs, the exhibition traces the Ball family’s path from Buffalo, New York to their remarkable impact on the East Central Indiana region that continues to this day.

 Visitors can also explore their family’s history with the genealogy resources provided.